WHO declares Ebola outbreak in Congo a global health emergency

 Breaking News Emails

-Two million people reside in Goma, which sits just south of the epicenter of the outbreak, near the border of Rwanda.
+Two million people reside in Goma, which sits just south of the epicenter of the outbreak, near the border with Rwanda.

 Still, the WHO believes that the risk of the virus spreading beyond the region remains low.

-"Our risk assessment remains that the risk of Ebola spread in the Democratic Republic of Congo and the region remains very high, and the risk of spread outside the region remains low," said WHO Director-General, Dr. Tedros Adhanom Ghebreyesus.
+"Our risk assessment remains that the risk of Ebola spread in the Democratic Republic of Congo and the region remains very high, and the risk of spread outside the region remains low," WHO Director-General Dr. Tedros Adhanom Ghebreyesus said.

+The WHO emergency committee chair, Robert Steffen, told reporters on a conference call that despite efforts by both the government and the people in Congo to fight Ebola, "there is disappointment that there has been a recurrence of intense transmission."

 Controlling the outbreak means public health officials must overcome major obstacles: political and economic instability in Congo's Ituri and North Kivu provinces, as well as continued violence among armed militia groups.